Michelle Charlesworth Therapy

 How long and how often should I expect to go to counselling?

-Most sessions start weekly to build momentum so you can make steady progress towards your goals.
+Most counselling sessions start weekly to build momentum so you can make steady progress towards your goals.
 Each person and situation is unique; we can work in an open ended way if you are unsure how many sessions you would like - I offer both short and long term therapy.
 Together we can review how many sessions you may like

 How do online sessions work?